Aradhyap0411/Gaming_Hub/README.md

 # Gaming_Hub
-This contains my mini project.
+The project "Gaming Hub" includes 3 games- Rock Paper Scissors ,Tic Tac Toe and Hungry Snake.
 Languages used are C and C++.